Lunaticf/DataMining/README.md

 # DataMining
-Some data mining and machine learning homework with Node.js
+Some data mining and machine learning demo with Node.js

 ## K-nearest-neighbor
 Detailed explanation